Bradley Birkenfeld

-Bradley Charles Birkenfeld (born February 26, 1965) is an American private banker, convicted felon, and whistleblower.
+Bradley Charles Birkenfeld (born February 26, 1965) is an American private banker and whistleblower.
 During the mid- to late-2000s, he made a series of disclosures about UBS Group AG clients, in violation of Swiss banking secrecy laws, to the U.S. government alleging possible tax evasion.
 Known as the 2007 "Birkenfeld Disclosure", the U.S. Department of Justice (DOJ) announced it had reached a deferred prosecution agreement with UBS that resulted in a US$780 million fine and the release of previously privileged information on American tax evaders.

 In the United States, he was convicted by the DOJ for a single charge of fraud conspiracy and served 30 months in a federal penitentiary from 2010 to 2012 with a fine of $30,000.
 After he applied for whistleblower status and protection, the Internal Revenue Service (IRS) awarded him a settlement of $104 million through their Whistleblower Office.

 Early life and education

 Birkenfeld was born on February 26, 1965, in Brookline, Massachusetts, a suburb of Boston.
 His father was a neurosurgeon.
 Birkenfeld attended Thayer Academy, a prep school, and graduated from Norwich University in Vermont in 1988.
 Birkenfeld is Jewish; his paternal grandfather Max immigrated to the United States from Romania in 1922.
 He obtained a master's degree at the American Graduate School of Business in La Tour-de-Peilz, Switzerland.